 4. Eliminations.
 At least once or twice daily using natural laxatives, e.g., Eno salts, Fletcher’s Castoria, bicarbonate of soda with cracker crumbs, etc.; colonics, if necessary.

 5. Diet.
 A wholesome diet rich in fruits and vegetables.
-Seafoods are allowed but no meats or sweets.
+Seafoods are allowed but no meats (except chicken) or sweets.
 Raw carrots, lettuce, celery, watercress and the like are beneficial.